 Joseph High (BSBA ’76) attributes much of his success to UNC Kenan-Flagler – and his father.

-High joined other alumni and keynote speaker Adam Bryant of The New York Times to take part in UNC Kenan-Flagler’s annual Leadership Day.
+High joined other alumni and keynote speaker Adam Bryant of The New York Times to take part in UNC Kenan-Flagler’s Leadership Day.
 MBA students attended interactive workshops, talks and simulations for course credit.

 High shared advice for successful careers and discussed the responsibilities of corporate leaders.
 He is senior vice president and chief people officer for Grainger, the Fortune 500 distributor of facilities maintenance products.
 He previously served as vice president of human resources at Owens Corning and head of HR at ConocoPhillips.